 Dismantled Traditions

 Christmas ThingsToday dawned full of potential.
 It was my designated day to do more work in my garage.
 I am still purging things I will no longer need, will no longer use, and no longer want.
-The garage and the linen closet at the last bastions of this first effort.
+The garage and the linen closet are the last bastions of this first effort.
 Then I will fall back, regroup, and decide if I want to do it again.

 My thoughts there are the elimination of some furniture so that the contents of my house better align with the interior size and layout.
 I have a large chest of drawers and a dresser in my bedroom.
 That’s about 2.5 times the storage that I need.
 I could do with a small chest of drawers.
 There would then be room for a small chair where I could sit in the morning to put on my shoes or sit and read before bed or when I wake.